tomerlichtash/mels-loop/public/content/about/index.en.md

 ---
+title: "About"
-title: "About Mel's Loop Project"
+abstract: "About Mel's Loop Project"
 ---

 _Mel's Loop_ is a comprehensive guide and guide for _The Story of Mel_, an epic Hacker Folklore tale that was written and published by its author, Ed Nather, on the Usenet in 1983.
 The story describes an exemplary "Real Programmer" by the name of Mel Kaye and his subtle techniques fascinate his colleagues.
 The story is one of the earliest documentations of The Hacker Spirit, and the themes in the story are still valid to this day.